oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Getting Started/gear.md

 title: "Gear"
 ---

 Your minion has 8 gear setups (Melee, Mage, Range, Skilling, Misc, Wildy, Fashion and Other) in which you can equip your gear into depending on what activity you want to do on the bot.
 Below is a list of the commands that deal with equip and unequipping gear on your minion.
-Lets say you just finished questing and bought yourself a pair of barrows gloves and you want to equip those in your range setup, you would type `/gear equip`` `**`gear_setup:`**`Range`` `**`item:`**`Barrows gloves` .
+Lets say you just finished questing and bought yourself a pair of barrows gloves and you want to equip those in your range setup, you would type `/gear equip gear_setup\:Range item\:Barrows gloves` .
 Now lets say you already had a pair of mithril gloves equipped in your range setup and you wanted to equip the barrows gloves instead now, you do not need to unequip the other gloves first, the equip command will take the other pair off for you and equip the new item.
 Further below we will talk about gearpresets, a way for you to save a setup you like for later for easy equipping (Please note that the some gear setups are locked to T3 Patron or higher).

 ## Commands